101+ small business ideas to start now

 45. Virtual interior designer

-Did you know that the interior design industry in the UK is worth a whopping £8 billion?
+The interior design industry in the UK is estimated to be worth £1.6 billion.
 That’s a lot of feature walls and colour pop pillows!
 A virtual interior designer offers services through an online platform using tech to showcase samples and options without stepping foot in a client’s house.
 You will need an online portfolio, computer skills and some kind of virtual design software.

 See also: How to start an interior design franchise